 – The bank, who acts as trustee (el fiduciario) and holds title to the property and is obligated to administer the property only for the benefit of the buyer or beneficiary.

 – The buyer, or beneficiary (el fideicomisario) who is entitled to use, enjoy, lease, or sell the property held in the real estate trust without limitation whatsoever.

 – excerpted from “How to buy real estate in Mexico”

 (c) 1994 by Dennis Peyton

-IS THERE ANY RESTRICTION ON THE SIZE OF THE LAND I´M PURCHASING BY MEAN OF A FIDEICOMISO?
+IS THERE ANY RESTRICTION ON THE SIZE OF THE LAND I´M PURCHASING BY MEANS OF A FIDEICOMISO?

-Yes, according to article 14 of the Foreign Investment Law, the Ministry of Foreign Affairs shall determine on the permits for setting up a Bank Trust on a piece of land over 2000 square meters according to the economic and social benefit of that trust to the Nation.
-In other words, they require a commitment letter from the beneficiary of the trust to invest certain amount of money on the property in order to grant the permit for the Fideicomiso.
-(Again, this is for pieces of Land over 2000 sq meters.)
+Yes, according to article 14 of the Foreign Investment Law.
+The Ministry of Foreign Affairs shall determine the permits required for setting up a Bank Trust on a piece of land over 2000 square meters according to the economic and social benefit of that trust to the Nation.
+In other words, they require a commitment letter from the beneficiary of the trust to invest a certain amount of money on the property in order to grant the permit for the Fideicomiso.
+Again, this is for pieces of land over 2000 square meters.